 As a self-publisher, if your aim is to sell your book online or offline, you will need an ISBN.
 The reason for this is that it lets retailers order your book and control their stock levels.

-The most important items on the ISBN request form are:
+Important items for ISBN request are:

 - Publisher name – as a self-publisher very likely your own